vikasjayaram/node-ldap-rest-api/README.md

 To run the sample extension locally:

 Rename `.env.sample` as `.env` and add the required values for each key value pair.
+Rename `config.example.json` as `config.json` and add the required values for each key value pair.

 ```bash
 $ npm install